Guatemalan Food: Jocón

 Jocón is basically a Guatemalan tomatillo-cilantro sauce; although we use the word miltomate instead.
 We also have another word for cilantro in Guatemala, do you know what it is?

 Because pepián steals all the attention, jocón does not receive as much press as it should.
-Basically, pepían is the red Mayan curry, recado we call it in Guatemala and mole in Mexico, while jocón is the green Mayan curry.
+Basically, pepián is the brown Mayan curry, recado we call it in Guatemala and mole in Mexico, while jocón is the green Mayan curry.

 This picture of jocón was taken at the restaurant Los Tres Tiempos, a new joint serving Guatemalan food with a twist.